forgojs/forgo/README.md

         clickCounter += 1;
         // When you're ready to rerender, just call component.update().
 Manual
         // updates mean the framework only does what you tell it to, putting you
-        // in control of efficiency and logic.
+        // in control of efficiency and business logic.
         //
         // An optional package, forgo-state, can automate this for simple scenarios. component.update();